Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely type of a proper noun (personal name, brand name, place name etc.)*
+*Returns the type of up to 100 submitted proper nouns using its geographic context.
+Ex: John Smith = personal name, Namsor = brand name.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*